One-Page Business Architecture Map

 Why does this work matter?

 Connect the operating work to a meaningful reason: strategic importance, founder direction, team motivation, impact, optionality, culture, or long-term vision.
+This keeps the work connected to the kind of company the founder is trying to build, not just the task in front of the team.

 • Owner vision and long-term direction